 Partners Value Investments L.P.
 Announces Q3 2022 Interim Results

-/EIN News/ -- TORONTO, Nov.
-22, 2022 (GLOBE NEWSWIRE) -- Partners Value Investments L.P. (the “Partnership” TSX: PVF.UN TSX:PVF.PR.U) announced today its financial results for the three months ended September 30, 2022.
+TORONTO, Nov.
+22, 2022 (GLOBE NEWSWIRE) -- Partners Value Investments L.P.
+PVFPVF announced today its financial results for the three months ended September 30, 2022.
 All amounts are stated in US dollars.

 The Partnership recorded net income of $51.0 million for the quarter ended September 30, 2022, compared to net income of $9.7 million in the prior year quarter.
 The increase in income was primarily driven by higher foreign currency gains related to the Partnership's preferred shares and corporate borrowings and tax recoveries in the current period.
 Income of $49.3 million was attributable to the Equity Limited Partners ($0.61 per Equity LP unit) and income of $1.7 million was attributable to Preferred Limited Partners.